 How wrong those assumptions would have been.
-In just a couple of short years, Carmella’s résumé expanded at lightning speeds; she won the first-ever Women’s Money in the Bank Match (and the second), defeated no less a talent than Charlotte Flair to win the SmackDown Women’s Championship, and held off the fearsome Asuka to retain her title on two separate occasions.
+In just a couple of short years, Carmella’s résumé expanded at lightning speeds.
+She won the first-ever Women’s Money in the Bank Match (and the second), defeated no less a talent than Charlotte Flair to win the SmackDown Women’s Championship, and won the second-ever WrestleMania Women’s Battle Royal.
 Her competitiveness is matched only by her creativity, which exploded in the freewheeling sideshow of the Mixed Match Challenge, where she joined forces with R-Truth to originate an endearing seven-second dance break with R-Truth that quickly became the stuff of SmackDown tradition.

 Her beginnings are as humble as it gets, but Carmella’s career is a testament to hard work, perseverance and making the most of any opportunity that comes your way, whether it’s as a hairdresser or a moonwalkin’, trash-talkin’ girl from the 718.
 She proved them all wrong, and fabulously so.